Ani-Emmanuel/notification-system/Readme.md

 > Run with Visual Studio (Api_Gateway)
   - Clone the project
   - run yarn on both projects
   - Make sure mongo db is running and on default port 27017
+  - make sure to start redis
   - Add a .env file with values for DB_URI, REDIS_HOST, REDIS_PORT, REDIS_URL
   # Example
      DB_URI = mongodb://127.0.0.1:27017/notification